SamD770/SamD770.github.io/_posts/2024-10-20-gradients-FIMetric-blogpost.md

 </script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-This blog post is to accompany our paper,["Approximations to the Fisher Information Metric of Deep Generative Models for Out-Of-Distribution Detection"](https://openreview.net/forum?id=EcuwtinFs9&), which has been accepted to TMLR.
+This blog post is to complement our paper,["Approximations to the Fisher Information Metric of Deep Generative Models for Out-Of-Distribution Detection"](https://openreview.net/forum?id=EcuwtinFs9&), which has been accepted to TMLR.

 <!-- It is intended to be:

-- A position paper on OOD detection as a whole.
+- A position paper on OOD/novelty detection as a whole.
 - A tutorial on the counter-intuitive stats/information theory of high-dimensional models on continuous data.
-- A simplified explanation of our results. -->
+- If you want a detailed description of our methodology and results, please go to our paper. -->

 [Our code](https://github.com/SamD770/Generative-Models-Knowledge) is available on github.